A Short Guide to Mining Safety Equipment

 Mining operations will always require a certain number of boots on the ground, or under the ground as the case may be, but recent advancements in lidar drone technology offer new ways for mine operators to simultaneously increase worker safety and operational efficiency.

-By providing highly accurate site models through lidar data, mining drones facilitate dangerous tasks, such as highwall, crest and stope inspections.
+By providing highly accurate site models through LiDar data, mining drones facilitate dangerous tasks, such as highwall, crest and stope inspections.
 With applications for blast engineering, underground lidar survey and photogrammetry, flying drones and other remote, mobile equipment can reduce the scale of effort required to keep workers safe because so many tasks can be carried out by personnel who are far removed from hazardous environments.

-SafeSight Exploration is a leader in lidar drone technology, offering products, such as:
+SafeSight Exploration is a leader in LiDar drone technology, offering products, such as:

 DB3™ Underground Drone

-SafeSight developed the technology behind the DB3TM Underground Drone in a narrow vein environment, giving it more capabilities than other drones on the market.
+SafeSight developed the technology behind the DB4 Underground Drone in a narrow vein environment, giving it more capabilities than other drones on the market.
 With the ability to access openings as small as 2m x 2m, the DB3TM helps remove workers from hazardous environments by carrying out a wide variety of inspection and survey tasks.

 MRC Rail Runner™